-In fact, such a condensed version was written for the Southern Baptist Theological Seminary by Basil Manly, Jr. in 1858 called the “Abstract of Principles.”
-It has been edited and modernized by the Reformed Baptist Network (Nov.
-2016) and by our leadership (June 2017).
+A condensed version can be found in the Southern Baptist Theological Seminary’s “Abstract of Principles” written by Basil Manly, Jr. in 1858.
+It has been edited and modernized by the Reformed Baptist Network and by our leadership.

 The Scriptures of the Old and New Testament were given by inspiration of God.
 They the only sufficient, certain, authoritative, infallible, and inerrant rule of all saving knowledge, faith, and obedience.

 There is but one God—the creator, preserver, and ruler of all things.
 In and of himself, God is all perfection and is infinite in them all.
 All creatures owe to him the highest love, reverence, and obedience.

 In the unity of the Godhead, there are three persons: the Father, the Son and the Holy Spirit; each fully God, and yet the Godhead is one and indivisible; each with distinct personal attributes, but without division of nature, essence, or being.

 From eternity, God decrees or permits all things that come to pass.
 He perpetually upholds, directs, and governs all creatures and all events.
 Yet he is not in any way the author or approver of sin, nor does he violate the free agency or responsibility of created beings.

 Election is God’s eternal choice of some individuals to everlasting life—not because of anything foreseen in them, but by his mercy alone in Christ.
 As a result of God’s choice, the elect are called, justified, and glorified.